nitinronge91/KIA-SELTOS-Cluster-Vulnerabilities/README.md

-## Intial Re
+## Initial Reconnisance
-As we followed black box approach, We need to tear down the cluster for intital reconissance.
-We
+As we followed black box PEN test approach, We need to tear down the cluster for intital reconissance.
+As we removed the cluster from vehicle, Power Pin connections we got from vehicle.
+Now next step was to find CAN pins from socket!